AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 **Sparse indexes** were used to ensure the statistics items do not appear in GSIs as we have not set any GSI keys.
 This saves on replication costs and provides a natural filter, as statistics access patterns only query the table.
 The exception is the `S` statistics item, which **does** set `GSIPK` to `LEADER` and `GSISK` to the count of `5`-rated comments.
 This is so it appears in `GSI`, in order. `GSISK` is used to store the creation date in the **context** of `GSIPK: 'PRODUCT#42/...'` items.
 It's used for something entirely different in the **context** of `GSIPK: 'LEADER'` items.

-In the next post we will explore the write path alluded to above.

 _Comments and corrections are welcome.
 I am working on making the diagrams more accessible._